bahl-lab-konstanz/PyScan2P/README.md

 Please let us know if you have any suggestions or ideas on how to improve our software.
 Visit us at our [lab website](https://www.neurobiology-konstanz.com/bahl).
 Armin & Katja.

-## Setting up the right Python enverionment
+## Setting up the right Python environment
 Install the latest anaconda version for your operating system (https://www.anaconda.com/products/individual).
 Open the anaconda command prompt.